30 of the best things to do this winter

 Brouhaha tasting paddle

-Fun fact, the Sunshine Coast is home to more craft breweries per capita than any state or territory in Australia, earning us the official title of Australia’s Craft Beer Capital.
-From hoppy IPAs to crisp lagers, the region's breweries are producing some of the country’s best craft beer so jump on a tour or follow our craft beer map to get a proper taste.
+Did you know?
+The Sunshine Coast is home to more craft breweries per capita than any state or territory in Australia... officially earning us the title of Australia’s Craft Beer Capital.
+From hoppy IPAs to crisp lagers, the region's breweries are producing some of the country’s best craft beer.
+Jump on a tour or follow our craft beer map to get a proper taste of what's on offer.

 Events